Associate Director, ISE

 PhD, Mechanical Engineering, Carnegie Mellon University

-Emily Ryan, Associate Director at the Boston University Institute for Sustainable Energy, is an Associate Professor in the Department of Mechanical Engineering and the Division of Materials Science and Engineering at Boston University.
+Emily Ryan, Associate Director at the Boston University Institute for Sustainable Energy, is an Associate Professor, Mechanical Engineering and Materials Science & Engineering at Boston University.
 She received her Ph.D. in mechanical engineering from Carnegie Mellon University in 2009, where her dissertation research focused on numerical modeling of chromium poisoning in the cathode of a solid oxide fuel cell.
 After graduating from Carnegie Mellon she worked as a post-doctoral research associate and staff computational scientist in the Computational Mathematics and Engineering group at Pacific Northwest National Laboratory.
 Since joining Boston University in 2012, she founded the Computational Energy Laboratory (CEL).
 CEL uses multi-physics computational methods to investigate alternative and advanced energy technologies.

 Her research focuses on developing computational models of reactive transport, fluid mechanics, heat transfer and electrochemistry to investigate the design and operation of energy-related systems, such as high temperature fuel cells, advanced battery technologies, diesel engines, subsurface transport and post combustion carbon capture.
 Understanding the accuracy of the models through validation, verification and uncertainty quantification (VVUQ) is integral to the development of computational models of physical systems.
 As such her research includes VVUQ and the application of statistical tools to computationally complex systems.